The cross-program recovery notice, whether for an SSI award or posteligibility, will

 the waiver form and returning it to us.
 The form is called “Request for Waiver of

 Recovery or Change in Repayment Rate”, Form SSA-632.
 We will be happy to help you

 fill out the form.
 If you request waiver, we may need a statement of your/their

 assets and monthly income and expenses.

 We will stop withholding benefits while we consider your waiver request.
 If we can’t

 approve your request for waiver, we will contact you to schedule a time for you to

-review your/her/his folder and a time to have a personal conference.
+review your/their folder and a time to have a personal conference.
 At the conference, you can explain

-why you think you/she/he shouldn’t have to pay us back.
+why you think you/they shouldn’t have to pay us back.